ibm-cloud-docs/whcs-cli-plugin/annotator-for-clinical-data-acd-v1-cli.md

 ### ibmcloud whcs acd annotator
 {: #whcs-cli-annotator-command}

-Get details of an annotator that can be used to detect entities and relations from unstructured data.
+Get details of an ACD annotator that can be used to detect entities and relations from unstructured data.

 ```sh
 ibmcloud whcs acd annotator --id ID